ssfsx17/sky-islands/readable.md

 ### Where are Strength, Intelligence, etc.?

-There is intentionally no relationship between stats, and traits which may be described as being anything like "strength", "intelligence", etc.
+There is intentionally no relationship between stats, and traits which may be described as being anything like “strength”, “intelligence”, etc.
 For example, Physical Power does not indicate muscle size, although you may choose to describe your character thusly.
 In fact, it is possible for any or all stats to be entirely supernatural in nature.

-For example, an incorporeal being inhabiting a suit of armor can represent "Physical Power" as their ability to put fighting intent into their techniques, as they have no muscles or bones whatsoever.
+For example, an incorporeal being inhabiting a suit of armor can represent “Physical Power” as their ability to put fighting intent into their techniques, as they have no muscles or bones whatsoever.

 Another example is a bodybuilder who chooses to start with a Physical